Making the NICU space your own

 13. Allow yourself time for treats

-Try to find time to go out for dinner with your partner or friends, do something fun with your other children, or see a movie.
-Going out with your partner, on your own or with friends is good for everyone.
+Try to find time to go out for dinner, do something fun with your other children, or see a movie.
+Going out by yourself, with your partner or with friends is good for everyone.

 Looking after yourself while your baby is in the NICU